rokokot/qtype-eval/README.md

 The dataset contains the following labels:

-a.
+- a.
 Question types: Binary classification of questions as polar (yes/no) or content (wh-)
-b.
-6 different complexity sub-metrics: Average dependency links length, Average maximum depth, Average subordinate chain length, Average verb edges, Lexical density, Number of tokens
+- b.
+6 different complexity sub-metrics: dependency links length, maximum tree depth, subordinate chain length, verb edges, lexical density, number of tokens
-c.
+- c.
 Combined complexity metric: One unweighted sum as an abstract complexity score
-d.
+- d.
 Control sets: Created by intra-language shuffling of labels to test model selectivity

 ## Experimental Framework

 ### License